phalcon-orphanage/docs/en/reference/config.rst

 Reading Configuration
 =====================
-Phalcon_Config_ is a component used to read configuration files of various formats (using adapters) into PHP objects for use in an application.
+:doc:`Phalcon_Config <../api/Phalcon_Config>` is a component used to read configuration files of various formats (using adapters) into PHP objects for use in an application.

 File Adapters
 -------------